jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_enhancements.md

 Enhancement | Issue ID
 ------------|---------
+Configuration of alarm actions has been enhanced to allow for the condition of taking an action (or taking no action) when an alarm is raised between two specific dates and times. | SOSSE-7909
 New **SQL - Running out of Threads** alarm raised when the number of worker threads in use is high compared to the maximum number of worker threads configured. | SOSSE-7835
 Spotlight has introduced a facility to allow you to customize the display name for Windows Server connections.
 The customized display name is used in all displays including the connection tree, connection lists, reports, tables, grids and charts, alarms, alarm actions, alarm descriptions, configuration files, template files, Heatmap and drilldowns.
 It is also available as an Alarm Message Variable. | SOSSE-7734
 The SQL Server **SQL Activity / Sessions** drilldown has been enhanced to make the "Active Sessions" and "System Sessions" filters more visible. | SOSSE-7265